utsavosho/utsavosho/README.md

-# Hi there, I'm Utsav 👋 currently living in Paris, France
+# Hi there, I'm Utsav 👋

 ## 💼 I work at [nricher](https://www.nricher.io) as a Data Engineer.